-A-Level and BTEC courses last for two years; we ask that you select three full A Levels/BTECs plus an enrichment course, which will afford you a breadth of study whilst also ensuring you benefit from the new linear specifications, which now allow more time for specific subject skill development.
-You will also be offered the AQA Extended Project Qualification (EPQ) to show you have the advanced study and research skills needed for university study.
+A-Level and BTEC courses last for two years; we ask that you select three full A Levels/BTECs plus an enrichment course, which will afford you a breadth of study whilst also ensuring you benefit from the linear specifications, which now allow more time for specific subject skill development.
+You will also be offered the AQA Extended Project Qualification (EPQ) to show you have the advanced study and research skills needed for university study if you so choose to study.